bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 Getting to know your biological system
 --------------------------------------

-Biological molecules are complex systems as they have evolved to react to changes in their chemical envinronment such as pH, concentration of substrates or voltage across biological membranes.
+Biological molecules are complex systems as they have evolved to react to changes in their chemical environment such as pH, concentration of substrates or voltage across biological membranes.
 All the factors that can tune the biological activity of interest must be taken into account for molecular modelling purposes.
-Therefore, a thourough literature search before starting your simulation will help you figure out which is the chemical environment of your biological system.
+Therefore, a thorough literature search before starting your simulation will help you figure out which is the chemical environment of your biological system.

 In particular, QM/MM methods are often used to study chemical reactions catalysed by enzymes, light absorption through chromophores within proteins, reduction and/or oxidation of cofactors and much more.
 To study the aforementioned biological processes, it is crucial to known the fine details involved such as the protonation states and the geometry of the residues involved in the reaction, the presence of water molecules, the oxidation state of the chromophore or cofactor, coordination geometry of the metal ions involved...
 This structural information will also help to determine: